QuantumCodings/bd_lbc_team_template/project_documents/design_document.md

 ## 1. Problem Statement

-*i want to make an easy to use calender task completion website that is defined by lower amount of clicks where most sites and apps having you put in alot of data for each part of the calender*
+*i want to make an easy to use shop website for a drink shop with deals and subscriptions delivery and the rest

 ## 2. Top Questions to Resolve in Review